There is a lot to be said for the simple pleasure of a picnic. But it is the simplicity of the picnic where so many get it wrong.

 Streamline Your Kit

 One of the biggest picnic mistakes is overpacking.
 While a large wicker picnic basket is romantic and charming, it is not always practical.
-There are times when a heavy picnic basket can be a right pain in the bum to transport, especially if your location is a little remote or requires a walk.
+There are times when a heavy picnic basket can be a pain in the bum to transport, especially if your location is a little remote or requires a walk.

-If a traditional style basket is the right bag for the job, opt for an insulated picnic basket so you can have all your food and gear in one bag.
+If a traditional style basket is the right bag for the job, opt for an insulated picnic basket, so you can have all your food and gear in one bag.

 Or, even an insulated tote works well.
 Depending on your location, a granny shopping trolley also makes a great picnic bag.